 Peter Stanley Martin is active in the music industry in a variety of ways: as composer/arranger, conductor, editor, guest speaker, and clinician.
-Since 2004, Mr. Martin has been a member of the G. Schirmer, Inc. and Associated Music Publishers Production and Editorial staff where he serves as Director of Production and collaborates daily with contemporary masters such as John Corigliano, Joan Tower, John Harbison, Andre Previn, Terry Riley, and Tan Dun on the creation, production, and performance of new works, while also working on compositions of luminaries like Henry Cowell, George Antheil, Samuel Barber, Gian Carlo Menotti, Percy Grainger, Roy Harris, Elliott Carter, Charles Ives, and others.
+Since 2004, Mr. Martin has been a member of the G. Schirmer, Inc. and Associated Music Publishers Production and Editorial staff where he currently serves as Director of Production and collaborates daily with contemporary masters such as John Corigliano, Joan Tower, John Harbison, Andre Previn, Terry Riley, and Tan Dun on the creation, production, and performance of new works, while also working on compositions of luminaries including Henry Cowell, George Antheil, Samuel Barber, Gian Carlo Menotti, Percy Grainger, Roy Harris, Elliott Carter, Charles Ives, and others.
 Further projects include work for The New York Pops, Richard Danielpour, Hila Plitmann, Thierry Lancino, Jonathan Newman, Jim Bonney, Long Island Music Engraving Services (LIMES), W. W. Norton & Company, and the educational DVD and music series “Learning from the Legends.”

-In 2014, Mr. Martin’s “centennial performing edition” of Camille Saint-Saens’s "Finale" to HAIL!
+Mr. Martin’s “centennial performing edition” of Camille Saint-Saens’s "Finale" to HAIL!
 CALIFORNIA was premiered by the Ridgewood Concert Band and is available from Mad Monk Music Press (ASCAP).
 This edition is the first to incorporate all of the original music for wind band that Saint-Saens composed for the 1915 Panama-Pacific Exposition held in San Francisco to celebrate the opening of the Panama Canal.